jennylihan/147activated/README.md

 * Users will be able to add their own task on the Add screen, personalizing it with their own details and add it to their list of tasks (completed add functionality has not be implemented).

 ## Limitations
-As this is a working prototype, there a number of features there were not implemented yet:
+As this is a working prototype, these features are yet to be implemented:
 * Search and filter in sharing tasks with friends and searching for tasks within a goal.
 * In the calendar, changing the weeks does not change the tasks on the week, and in the final iteration, these two features should be linked.
 * Users would be able to add icons to associate with their tasks upon creation.
 * Registering was not implemented.
 This would include creating a profile with a picture and some personalization of privacy and sharing preferences.
 * User should be able to add their own goals.
 The ones displayed in the application were displayed as if the user created those six goals initially themselves.
 * Adding tasks dynamically was not implemented.
 * Push notifications from getting a shared task or as a reminder to complete a task would be implemented in the future.

 ## Built With
 * [React Native](https://facebook.github.io/react-native/) - Libraries that allowed us to build a mobile application using only Javascript